 Nothing can beat the sound of a top-quality, high-end synth, but equally, there are times when what you want is something cheap and cheerful.
 Before you set out to raid the car boot sales, though, check out this instalment of SampleRadar, which features loops, sounds and hits from some classic affordable synth hardware.
 The cheap synth samples are divided into six folders, each of which contains samples from a specific synth.
 There are further sub-folders within each of these.
 All the samples are supplied as WAV files so can be imported directly into your DAW or sampler of choice.
 They’re royalty-free, you’re welcome to use the samples in your music in any way you like.

 Get even more gritty with our free DR-202 Drum Kit, which really sounds crushed to the max!
 This free sound kit gives you all the drums you need create your own lo-fi drum loops.
 These fit well with electronic, hip-hop, drum n’ bass, jungle, house, trip-hop and other styles of beats.
-Composed mainly of drum samples, each type is sorted by folder and each samples file name was given the same name as you would find on the DR-202.
+Composed mainly of kicks, snares, hats and claps, each type is sorted by folder and each samples file name was given the same name as you would find on the DR-202.

 Want to make your own Lo-Fi Samples?

 Sample packs are nice for inspiration and quick wins, but ultimately you might want to create your own unique lo-fi sounds and create a cohesive lo-fi samples library.
 Let’s celebrate the dirtier side of music production by looking at nine ways that you can roughen up your recordings for that undeniable lo-fi feel.